Everyone Has A Dream, Let Me Show You Mine

 Fort Worth, Texas – I have been living here for about 8-9 months now.
 It’s a bit boring compared to Austin unless you consider all the major sports teams in the area.
 There is also great high school football and I have spent some time going to a few games.
 We are currently looking at moving into the Colleyville/Euless/Grapevine area in order to be in between Plano and Fort Worth.

 Euless, Texas – I will be living in Euless, Texas Summer of 2012 – Summer of 2013.
-This will be my home base for both business and SettleAlaska.
-I will be making at least 4 trips up to Alaska and Yukon between now and then and will have much more to report in the future through these trips.
+This was the original home base for SettleAlaska.